Navigation: HOW DO I? >

 Doing this is similar to the options described in the Help topic Transfer your Data between Computers, but in this case, there is only one copy of the database.
 As such, there is no danger of different copies of the database being modified independently.
 (That would be bad, because changes made to multiple copies of a database cannot be merged).

-The Cloud Storage Service or Web Network Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.
+The Cloud Storage Service or Remote Database Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing ACCOUNTS.

 If you are going to proceed with this option, you need to carefully perform the following slightly technical steps on each computer running ACCOUNTS (once) to make this work:

-1.Install the Standalone version of ACCOUNTS normally, if it is not already installed.
+1.Install the Standard version of ACCOUNTS normally, if it is not already installed.

 2.If you already have data on this computer, make a backup of it before continuing, for safety.